fadi-labib/nanonav/docs/IMPLEMENTATION-NOTES.md

 # Implementation Notes

-This document contains detailed technical notes on the TRM-Nav implementation, including design decisions, lessons learned, and code patterns that can be reused in other projects.
+This document contains detailed technical notes on the NanoNav implementation, including design decisions, lessons learned, and code patterns that can be reused in other projects.

 ## Table of Contents